lanyere/lionic/README.md

 # LIONIC PROJECT
-### This project was made watching Skillbox course
+### This project was made by watching Skillbox course